hugoforte/NorthParkLearningSupport/requirements/04-api-requirements.md

 export const protectedProcedure = t.procedure.use(({ ctx, next }) => {
   if (!ctx.session || !ctx.session.user) {
     throw new TRPCError({
-      code: 'UNAUTHORIZED',
+      code: "UNAUTHORIZED",
-      message: 'You must be logged in to access this resource', });
+      message: "You must be logged in to access this resource", });
   }
   return next({